TeamStarDrive/StarDrive/README.md

 * Great!
 * If you are running an in game mod then unload that before doing the below.
 Go into the games mod manager and unload any loaded mod.
 You can load them up after you switch to this.
 * go to the download section and download the latest release version.
 Do not download the top option for the repository.
 You don't need that.
 Download the test version if your level of patience can take it.
-* backup you original stardrive.exe and stardrive.exe.config.
+* backup your original stardrive.exe and stardrive.exe.config.
 open the zip and look at the files inside and back up any folders and files you want to be able to restore.
 You don't have to do this as you can just go to the steam and reverify steam content for the game.
 * extract the zip into the the game directory usually located in Program Files (x86)\Steam\SteamApps\common\StarDrive
 * Overwrite files when asked.
-* **Skip the below if the ZIP already has a content folder in it.**
-* do the same for stardocs required files to unlock some of the mod features for vanilla play.

 ##### Compatibility ####
-* this mod may not content mod compatible with SD.
-Its something we are trying to do but it is difficult sometimes.
-Any required files will be in the download.
 * This mod should be compatible with normal content mods.
 * It is compatible with Deveks Code mods but...
 Dont do that. just run this.
 * THE SAVE GAMES FROM THIS MOD MAY NOT LOAD IN VANILLA SD.